 You can save your selections as a new “Custom Profile” so it’s easy to re-use in the future.

-Use the “Save As” selection to Save this newly created Custom Profile view:
+Select the gear icon in the upper right of the Power Panel and use the “Save As” selection to save this newly created Custom Profile view ⤵

 This makes sure you don’t overwrite the original Profile View and adds your new Custom Profile to the dropdown ready for use next time.